SheetJS/docs.sheetjs.com/docz/docs/03-demos/12-legacy.md

 **Flash-based Download**

-It is possible to write to the file system using a SWF.  `Downloadify` library implements one solution.
+It is possible to write to the file system using a SWF file.  `Downloadify` implements one solution.
 Since a genuine click is required, there is no way to force a download.
 The safest data type is Base64: